 Now we have Power Automate it should be the first choice for background operations.
 However classic workflows can also run real-time and maybe useful when real-processing is required.

 I describe more about classic workflows in this post.

 Power Automate (formally known as Flow) should be your primary choice for non-real time automation. (aka background processes.)

-Power Automate supports triggering on a “near real-time” approach from CDS.
-Power Automate (and Canvas Apps make use of CDS connectors.)
+Power Automate supports triggering on a “near real-time” approach.
+Power Automate (and Canvas Apps) make use of Dataverse (CDS) connectors.

-In addition to the CDS connector Power Automate supports 300+ publicly available connectors.
+In addition to the Dataverse connector Power Automate supports 300+ publicly available connectors.
 Additionally custom connectors can be created for other REST APIs.
-You may need to be aware that in addition to the CDS connector we do have a Dynamics 365 connector.
-The Dynamics 365 connector has effectively been replaced by the CDS connector.
-When we connect to CDS we can connect to a specific environment or use the “current environment” option.
+You may need to be aware that in addition to the Dataverse (CDS) connector we do have a Dynamics 365 connector.
+The Dynamics 365 connector has effectively been replaced.
+When we connect to the Dataverse we can connect to a specific environment or use the “current environment” option.
 When including the Power Automate in a solution then the current environment option should be selected.
 A specific environment would only be selected if we are building the Power Automate outside of a solution or it needs to integrate across multiple environments.
 (Tip: If you don’t select the “current environment” option there may be a post deployment step to update the connectors!)

 Power Automate supports the use of connectors and UI Automations.
 Additionally can work with Business Process Flows.
 (As can on-demand classic workflows!)

 Each Power Automate has a trigger.
 This maybe on record create, update etc. Filtering and scoping options can be used to reduce unnecessary execution and potential infinite loops.
 Alternatively “flows” can be triggered manually from buttons visible from the Power Automate apps or on demand when the Dataverse selected trigger is used.